ashfurrow/blog/README.md

 Server Setup
 ------------

-The site is served from GitHub Pages, but with RSS feeds served through S3 via CloudFlare's CDN.
-[After deploying](https://github.com/ashfurrow/blog/blob/a6e27c6406ddffbc4216c09433501f117fc9b068/Rakefile#L38-L41) to the gh-pages branch, Cloudflare's cached content is invalidated.
+The site is served from [Netlify](https://www.netlify.com), but with RSS feeds from S3.

 Search
 ------